thechaoskrys/codefellows-ops201/README.md

-# codefellows-ops201
+# Code Fellows - Ops 201
-This repo holds all of the content of my ops 201 course, specifically the d14 cohort.
+This repository contains all assignments (readings and ops challenges) during my time as an Ops 201 student at Code Fellows, located in Seattle.